Frank Olson

 Sidney Gottlieb (head of the CIA's MKUltra program) and, nine days later, plunged to his death from the window of the Hotel Statler in New York.
 The U.S. government first described his death as a suicide, and then as misadventure, while others allege murder.
 The Rockefeller Commission report on the CIA in 1975 acknowledged their having conducted covert drug studies on fellow agents.
 Olson's death is one of the most mysterious outcomes of the CIA mind control project MKUltra.

 Biography

 Youth and education

 Olson was born to Swedish immigrant parents in Hurley, Iron County, Wisconsin.
 Olson graduated from Hurley High School in 1927.
 Olson enrolled at the University of Wisconsin, earning both a B.S. and, in 1938, a Ph.D. in bacteriology.
-He married his classmate, Alice, and would go on to have three children: Eric, Nils, and Lisa.
+He married his classmate, Alice, and would go on to have three children.
 Olson enrolled in the Reserve Officers' Training Corps to help pay off his college costs, and was called to active duty at Fort Hood in Texas as the United States entered World War II.
 Olson worked for a short time at Purdue University's Agricultural Experimentation Station before being called to active duty.